ForomePlatform/anfisa/doc/dev/zygocity.rst

 Zygocity events and compound requests
 -------------------------------------

-Let us fix some diapason or diapasons of positions on chrmomosome as "gene" (see :ref:`below<gene_aproximations>` for details).
+Let us fix some diapason or diapasons of positions on chromosome as "gene" (see :ref:`below<gene_aproximations>` for details).
 Then for some fixed zygocity scenario it is possible to count how many variants with this scenario presents inside the "gene".
 Let us call these variants as "events".